Mexico, U.S. sign accords on customs, border cooperation

 Finally, the governments signed an accord that would promote the trade of agricultural goods, the minister added.

-Nielsen said the two countries were also working on some 20 further memorandums of understanding and letters of intent.
+Nielsen said the two countries were also working on about 20 further memorandums of understanding and letters of intent.

+Border security needs to be ramped up to halt the illicit flow of arms, Mexico’s Interior Minister Alfonso Navarrete said in a subsequent joint news conference with Nielsen.

+“There needs to be much more caution taken... to reduce gradually but conclusively the high levels of violence when arms enter Mexico illegally,” Navarrete added.

 Mexican-U.S. relations have been strained by U.S. President Donald Trump’s insistence that Mexico pay for the southern border wall he wants built to keep out illegal immigrants.